nutanix-japan/nai-llm/docs/nkp_flow_cni/nkp_flow_nkp_wrkld.md

         - **End Address**: ``10.24.163.60``
 3. Click on **Create**

+## Create a Jumphost VM

+- See instructions [here](../infra/workstation.md) to prepare your workstation (Mac/PC) with Tools
+- See instructions [here](../infra/infra_jumphost_tofu.md) to create a Jumphost VM

 ## Deploy NKP Management Cluster

-Follow instructions [here](../appendix/infra_nkp_hard_way.md) to deploy a management cluster.
+- Follow instructions [here](../appendix/infra_nkp_hard_way.md) to deploy a management cluster.

-Ensure to license the Management cluster with at least NKP Pro License.
-Follow instructions [here](../appendix/infra_nkp_hard_way.md#license-management-cluster) to generate and license the NKP Management cluster.
+- Ensure to license the Management cluster with at least NKP Pro License

+- Follow instructions [here](../appendix/infra_nkp_hard_way.md#license-management-cluster) to generate and license the NKP Management cluster.

 ## Create Rocky Linux Base Image